-- 1. create maximal set of attributes for each pair of objects forming a δ -p-cluster - 2. create maximal set of objects for each pair of attributes forming a δ -p-cluster - 3. pruning-step - 4. search in the set of submatrices related approach: MaPle [PZC+03]
+- 1. create maximal set of attributes for each pair of objects forming a δ -p-cluster - 2. create maximal set of objects for each pair of attributes forming a δ -p-cluster - 3. pruning-step - 4. search in the set of submatrices

-Problem: altogether, this is a complete enumeration approach Addressed issues:
+Problem: complete enumeration approach Related approaches: